R0ssP/CS455-Term-Project/README.md

   - Furthest West: 74.2540° W.
   - Center: roughly 40.7580° N, 73.9855° W
   - For the East/West ones remember to put a '-' before the longitude because it's West of the prime meridian

+  ## How to create and use the Virtual Environment
+  - Run the command ‘python -m venv myenv’ inside the sample dir
+  - Run this command ‘source myenv/bin/activate’ alsoin the sample dir
+  - When you first try to run the code inside the VE, it will yell at you - that you don’t have pyspark/pandas/etc
+  - Whenever it yells at you just run ‘pip3 install name_of_dependency’
+  - Make sure to use command line to run it, pressing run button will not work